 – stakes that continue to increase;

-- problems at school or college, including loss of interest, completing assignments or skipping attendance;
+– problems at school or college, including loss of interest, not completing assignments or skipping school;

-- changes in personality or behaviour, including becoming moody, angry that people begin to comment on;
+– changes in personality or behaviour, e.g. becoming moody or angry and people begin to comment on;

-- telling lies about the amount spent on gambling or winnings;
+– lying about the amount spent on gambling or winnings;

 – borrowing money to gamble;